FunnelKit

 6. Service based products

-If your WooCommerce store also offers services, such as network setup, consultancy, or other services, a direct checkout URL can help customers purchase your services directly.
+If your WooCommerce store also offers services, such as network setup, consultancy, or other services, a direct checkout URL can help customers purchase them.

 Instead of listing these services on your shop page, you can create a dedicated landing page for them with a direct checkout URL.
 This makes it easier for customers to book your services without any unnecessary steps.